Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem

-For our purposes, it is convenient to set $L(x,v)=+\infty$ and $H(x,p)=-\infty$ whenever $x\in\Delta=E^N\setminus\Omega$ (the set of configurations with collisions).
-It should be say that the fact that the Lagrangian is singular, in no way precludes the possibility of considering the Lagrangian action of an absolutely continuous curve in $E^N$ passing through collision configurations.
-Eventually this action can be infinite.
-Similarly, the global solutions we consider for the Hamilton-Jacobi equation are functions defined on the entire configuration space $E^N$.
-Every function turns out to be a viscosity subsolution at the points $x\in\Delta$, where the Hamiltonian takes the infinite value.
-On the other hand, the condition of being a viscosity supersolution is equivalent, at these points, to the nonexistence of $C^1$ test functions below.
+It should be said that the fact that the Lagrangian is singular, in no way precludes the possibility of considering the Lagrangian action of absolutely continuous curves passing through collisions.
+Eventually this action can be infinite. \begin{definition}[The Jacobi-Maupertuis distance] For a non-negative energy level $h\geq 0$, the Jacobi-Maupertuis distance between two configurations $x$ and $y$ is defined as

-Therefore, our solutions will never be differentiable over collisions.
-We will later return to the regularity properties of these weak solutions, and in particular we will characterize their points of non-differentiability in $\Omega$.
-As usual, these will be the points at which the calibrating curve required by condition (ii) is not unique.